DominikN/rosdevday22-gazebo-rviz/README.md

 HUSARNET_JOINCODE=fc94:b01d:1803:8dd8:b293:5c7d:7639:932a/xxxxxxxxxxxxxxxxxxxxxx
 ```

 Finally, generate Husarnet `id` files to know your end-devices Husarnet IPv6 addresses before the first run.
-The same IP addresses are needed to be copied then to a custom `dds-config.xml` file to the section with **known hosts** (because mulitcasting over VPN is not recommended - [read more](https://husarnet.com/blog/ros2-dds-discovery-server/#using-multicasting-based-dds-simple-discovery)).
+The same IP addresses are needed to be copied then to a custom `dds-config.xml` file to the section with **known hosts** (because multicasting over VPN is not recommended - [read more](https://husarnet.com/blog/ros2-dds-discovery-server/#using-multicasting-based-dds-simple-discovery)).
 Of course it could be done manually, but I have created a simple bash script to do so.
 Just run:

 ```
 ./generate-dds-config.sh